 As someone who’s main interest in the hobby is painting and converting models this is the real meat of the release for me; the warriors of Khorne doing battle with Sigmar’s holy warriors, the Stormcast Eternals.
 Obviously as a devoted servant of the dark gods I’m pretty excited about the former as I can already see all sorts of possibilities for adding them to the ranks of my own black crusade.
 As for the latter they too should translate to the dark future, one way or another.

-Before I go on let me stress the point – these models looks pretty amazing as fantasy models, my 40k slant is purely that’s probably where I’ll be using them.
+Before I go on let me stress the point – these models looks pretty amazing as fantasy models, my 40k slant is purely because that’s probably where I’ll be using them.

 Anyway, as absolutely everyone has been saying, the Stormcast Eternals would look fierce as Custodes.
 Of course to truly match the Custodes they’d need those tall helms that must make them bump their heads if they ever find themselves fighting indoors.
 Still, there are plenty of options available to make that possible whilst the death masks of the sigmarites can be recycled onto Blood Angels, psykers, mutants, navigators, mechanicum thralls, Slaaneshi warriors or anyone else you can think of who looks debonair in a mask.